jairomer/heuristic_search_assignment/README.md

 It is a version of the vehicle problem in heuristic search or AI that uses A\* to find the optimal sequence of movements of a vehicle over a map with passengers to transport them to their destinations and then come back to the initial station, minimizing the total cost.

-If you want to know more about this thing, send me an [email](jairomer@protonmail.com).
+If you want to know more about this thing, send me a message.

 ## Compilation